carpentries-lab/metagenomics-R/_episodes/01-First-Steps-on-R.md

 keypoints:
 - "R is a programming language"
-- "RStudio is a useful tool for script writting and data-management."
+- "RStudio is a useful tool for script writing and data-management."
 - "A variable can temporarily store data."
 ---

 *It takes courage to sail in uncharted waters*
   -Snoopy

 ## RStudio setup

-### What is R and what can it be used for?
+### What is R, and what can it be used for?

-"R" is used to refer to a programming language and the software that reads and interprets the instructions written on the scripts of this language.
-It is specialized on statistical computing and graphics.
-RStudio is the most popular program to write scripts and interact with the R software.
+"R" is used to name a programming language and the software that reads and interprets the instructions written on the scripts of this language.
+Is specialized in statistical computing and graphics.
+RStudio is the most popular program for script writing and interaction with R software.

-R uses a series of written commands, that is great, believe us!
+R uses a series of written commands, which is great, believe us!
-When you rely on clicking, pointing, and remembering where and why to point here or click there, mistakes are prone to occur.
+If you rely on clicking, pointing, and remembering where and why to point here or click there, mistakes are prone to occur.
 Moreover, if you manage to get more data, it is easier to just *re-run* your script to obtain results.
 Also, working with scripts makes the steps you follow for your analysis clear and shareable.
-Here are some of the advantages for working with R:
+Here are some of the advantages of working with R:

 - R code is reproducible
 - R produces high-quality graphics